Jacob and Simon uprising: Background

 According to the Jewish Encyclopedia article on Zealots:

 Others have also argued that the group was not so clearly marked out (before the first war of 66-70/3) as some have thought.

-Revolt of 48 CE
+Revolt

-The information on the revolt which erupted in Galilee, then part of the Roman Judea province, is limited.
-The sources however indicate that the revolt was motivated by anti-Roman sentiments and driven by Zealots.
-The revolt, which was concentrated in the Galilee, began as sporadic insurgency and then climaxed in 48 CE.

-Two of Judas the Galilean' sons, Jacob and Simon, were involved in a revolt and were executed by Tiberius Alexander, the procurator of Iudaea province from 46 to 48.
+Information on the revolt which erupted in Galilee, then part of the Roman Judea province, is limited.
+The sources however indicate that it was motivated by anti-Roman sentiments and driven by the Zealots.
+The uprising began as a sporadic insurgency, and climaxed in 48.
+Two of Judas the Galilean' sons, Jacob and Simon, were involved and were crucified by Tiberius Julius Alexander, the procurator Augusti from 46 to 48.

-Aftermath

-18 years after the events of the revolt in Galilee the entire province of Judea revolted against Rome, in what became known as the Great Revolt of Judea.